Month 1, Day 17, Sunday 9:00 p.m.

 “Fireball spell,” the woman replied succinctly.

-Siobhan nodded.
+Siobhan hummed thoughtfully.
 “Any coughing or liquid in his lungs?”

 ‘Probably no internal burns, then.’
 “Did the fireball blow him away?
 Did he smash into anything?”